 Co-Director, National Center for Technology and Dispute Resolution

-Senior Lecturer, Legal Studies Program, Political Science Department, University of Massachusetts/Amherst (USA)
+Senior Lecturer II, Legal Studies Program, Political Science Department, University of Massachusetts/Amherst (USA)

 Leah serves on the faculty at the University of Massachusetts/Amherst where her research and teaching apply critical theory to ODR, mediation, and truth recovery and reconciliation in colonized and postcolonial societies.
-She has been a mediator since 1983 and trainer for educational institutions, government agencies, and non-profits since 1985, serving on the Board of Directors of the Association of Conflict Resolution from 2002-6, as a member of the editorial board of Conflict Resolution Quarterly since 2002 and as an editorial board member of the International Journal of Online Dispute Resolution since its inception.
+She has been a mediator since 1983 and trainer for educational institutions, government agencies, and non-profits since 1985.
+She is a founding board member of the International Council for Online Dispute Resolution, served two terms on the Board of Directors of the Association of Conflict Resolution, and is a an editorial board member of Conflict Resolution Quarterly and the International Journal of Online Dispute Resolution.
 She is the founding director of the Social Justice Mediation Institute.

-Leah’s present research projects focus on the power of apologies in e-commerce online dispute resolution, crowdsourcing and spatial justice, and technological responses to digital harm doing.
+Leah’s present ODR research projects focus on: ethical principles and standards, disaster response, digital harm doing, and technologically assisted divorce.
 She has also completed recent research funded by the National Science Foundation: